tookerjebs/nipperlug-nextjs/docs/build-planner/README.md

 ## Overview

-The Build Planner is the flagship tool of Nipperlug, providing comprehensive character optimization for Cabal Online.
+The Build Planner is the flagship tool of Nipperlug, providing character optimization for Cabal Online.
 It integrates 16+ game systems into a unified interface where players can experiment with different configurations and see real-time stat calculations and damage output.

 ## Current State